HaoyingZhang/haoyingzhang.github.io/_pages/about.md

 [My GitLab Inria](https://gitlab.inria.fr/users/haoying.zhang/projects)

 My current interests of research are:

 * Zero Knowledge Proof for Matrix Profile, a transformation of time series into distance domain

-* Synthetic time series generation by preserving utility with Matrix Profile
+* Time series foundation models

 News
 ------
+* [Mar-26] I am going to do a research visit with Professor Sébastien Gambs at UQÀM in Montreal, Canada.
 * [Sep-25] Our demo "TELESAFE: Monitoring Energy Consumption for Work–Life Boundaries in Telework" has been accepted at [IEEE ICDM 2025](https://www3.cs.stonybrook.edu/~icdm2025/index.html).
 * [Aug-25] Our paper "Privacy Attacks on Matrix Profile via Reconstruction Techniques" has been accepted at [PETS 2026](https://petsymposium.org/cfp26.php).